 Share this Post

 Since 2013, about one million people have texted with trained volunteers at Crisis Text Line seeking help during desperate moments.
 The well-known service is reached by texting the word “HOME” to 741741.
-What is not well known is that anonymized transcripts of the crisis conversations are retained by Crisis Text Line indefinitely.
+What is not well known is that de-identified transcripts of the crisis conversations are retained by Crisis Text Line indefinitely.

 For those who don’t want their conversations stored and used, there are ways to request deleting the data.
 This is currently very difficult information to find, though important to know for persons using the service, and for those who refer people there.